elm-city-craftworks/course-001/solutions/part1/ANSWERS.md

 error handling systems but is not meant to be processed as part of the normal output of a script.

-**When executing shell commands from within a Ruby script, how can you capture what gets written to `STDOUT`?
+**Q5: When executing shell commands from within a Ruby script, how can you capture what gets written to `STDOUT`?
 How do you go about capturing both `STDOUT` and `STDERR` streams?**